Solar at Dairyland Power

 United We Shine

-The addition of 18 new utility solar arrays in 2016-18 with total generation capacity of 25 megawatts (MW) is a shining example of working collaboratively to align business decisions with Dairyland's "Preferred Plan" of resource diversification.
+The addition of 18 new utility solar arrays in 2016-18 with total generation capacity of 25 megawatts (MW) is a shining example of working collaboratively to align business decisions with Dairyland's Sustainable Generation Plan of resource diversification.
 Many of Dairyland's solar facilities within its service territory include a community solar project for the host member distribution cooperative.
 Community solar provides an opportunity for people to receive credit for solar generation without worrying about maintenance or siting of their own array.
 It makes solar available to homeowners, renters and anyone with a desire to invest in local, renewable energy.
 All of Dairyland's solar sites will also feature pollinator gardens to help sustain bee and butterfly populations.
 Native grasses and flowering forbs create the gardens.

 |Albert Lea||Freeborn-Mower||1.5 MW||MN|